Campbell Hall, Salice and Conley Halls

-In the spirit of Fordham’s mission to cultivate moral leaders for a global society, the Residential Colleges of Campbell, Salice and Conley Halls (CSC) are designed to meet the unique needs of our senior and junior class students as they develop the transitional skills needed for life after undergraduate education.
-Recognizing our dynamic and changing world, CSC provides opportunities for enrichment with a focus on experiential education, personal growth and professional fulfillment.
+In the spirit of Fordham’s mission to cultivate moral leaders for a global society, the Residential Colleges of Campbell, Salice, and Conley Halls are designed to meet the unique needs of our senior and junior class students as they develop the transitional skills needed for life after undergraduate education.
+Recognizing our dynamic and changing world, the residence halls provide opportunities for enrichment with a focus on experiential education, personal growth, and professional fulfillment.

 Residents of Campbell, Salice and Conley Halls should expect to be active participants in a variety of programs and activities intended to enhance their personal and professional development.

-These halls will offer a number of different types of living arrangements: apartments are designed to house 4 students (either in 4 single or 2 double rooms), 5 students (in 5 single rooms), or 6 students (in 3 double rooms; limited availability).
-More than half of the rooms available will be single occupancy.
+Campbell, Salice, and Conley Halls offer a number of different types of living arrangements: apartments are designed to house four students (either in four single or two double rooms), five students (in five single rooms), or six students (in three double rooms).
+Over half of the rooms are single occupancy.
 The apartments will be fully furnished and boast air conditioning, climate control within individual apartments, and kitchens equipped with dishwashers and microwaves.
-These halls will house 450 students.
-The halls are elevator equipped and have study lounges on each floor.
-The lobby areas feature laundry facilities, a campus eatery, a classroom with smart technology, and a large meeting space.